Apple AirPods Buying Guide: Which AirPods Are the Best Right Now?

 The Apple AirPods 3 in detail

-Unfortunately, the Apple AirPods 3 also don't feature noise-cancelling. / © Dontree / Adobe Stock
+Unfortunately, the Apple AirPods 3 do not feature noise reduction. / © Dontree / Adobe Stock

 Apple AirPods Pro 2 device sided by the box and the charging case.

-Visually, nothing has changed in the second generation of the AirPods Pro. / © photoschmidt / Adobe Stock
+Visually, nothing has changed in the second-generation AirPods Pro. / © photoschmidt / Adobe Stock

 The only over-ear headphones from Apple are the AirPods Max.
 These were released in December 2020 with no signs that Apple is ready to announce its successor, the AirPods Max 2.
 This makes the current over-ears worth considering, especially at a discounted price.